VH1 Top 20 Video Countdown: History

-Becker announced at the end of the January 3, 2009, broadcast that it would be her last show as host.
+At the end of the January 3, 2009 broadcast, Becker announced that it would be her final show as host.
 The new host, Jim Shearer, taped his first show on January 5, 2009, at the Virgin Megastore at Union Square in New York, for broadcast on January 10.
-In 2009, VH1 took tighter control of the songs played on the show, with the number of videos available to be voted onto the Top 20 Countdown reduced to less than 30, and several videos removed from the voting list while they were still in the top half of the Countdown.
-There are also less rivalries regarding songs that try to earn a #1 spot due to the lack of a majority of song rivalries in 2009 and four consecutive brand new #1 videos in January 2010.
+In 2009, VH1 took faster control of the songs played on the show, with the number of videos available to be voted onto the Top 20 Countdown reduced to less than 30, and several videos were removed from the voting list while they were still in the top half of the countdown.
+There was also less competition regarding songs trying to earn a #1 spot due to the lack of a majority of song competitions in 2009 and four consecutive brand new #1 videos in January 2010.

-On September 18, 2010, the show had expanded from 2 hours to 2.5 hours, but returned to the original two-hour format on February 11, 2012.
+On September 18, 2010, the show expanded from two hours to two and a half hours.
+It returned to the original two-hour format on February 11, 2012.
 On May 14, 2011, the show celebrated its 800th episode.
-This makes the countdown the longest-running music-related program on any channel, ever, in TV history.
+This makes the countdown the longest-running, music-related program on any channel ever in television history.
 The countdown's 800th #1 video was "Rolling in the Deep" from Adele.

-In the past we could choose up to 20 videos to vote for at one time by dragging a song into spaces that were numbered 1-20, and it was unlimited to how many times you could vote, but in mid-2011, the voting format changed.
-It was made to where we could only vote for one video at a time and votes were limited to 20 times per day.
-As of 2014, the show's voting was taken away.
-Jim Shearer hosted his last episode on December 13, 2014, since his contract was not renewed for 2015.
-From January 10, 2015, to April 25, 2015, musical artists and others guest-hosted the show.
+In the past, viewers could choose up to 20 videos to vote for at one time by dragging a song into spaces numbered 1-20.
+Voting was unlimited, allowing viewers to vote however many times they wanted, but in mid-2011, the voting format changed, and viewers could only vote for one video at a time.
+Votes were also limited to 20 times per day.
+In 2014, the show's voting was taken away, reverting to the original format of record sales, streaming, radio airplay, video spins, chart performance, and social media hype.
+Jim Shearer hosted his final episode on December 13, 2014, since his contract was not renewed for 2015.
+From January 10 to April 25, 2015, musical artists and other entertainment personalities guest-hosted the show.

-On April 12, 2015, Shannon Coffey was announced as the new host starting on May 2, 2015, keeping the same video countdown, but introduced with new segments and the show's name is changed to The 20.
+Shannon Coffey was announced as the new host on April 20, 2015, and officially began hosting on May 2, 2015.
+The show was renamed "The 20," keeping the same video countdown but introducing new segments and a new studio.

-On November 28, 2015, the last episode of "The 20" aired without ceremony, and the program was cancelled without any publicity or statement as to why.
-An end of year special aired on December 15, 2015 in the same time slot called the 2015 Year-End Special hosted by Coffey, but no video of the year was named, and it comprised a countdown of 20 pop-culture moments instead of videos, From 2016 Paramount has dropped has out music videos from the VH1 schedule.
-Random movies now air in the show's former timeslot.
+On November 28, 2015, the final episode of "The 20" aired without ceremony, and the program was canceled without any publicity or statement as to why.
+An end-of-year special aired on December 19, 2015, in the same timeslot called The 2015 Year-End Special hosted by a panel of hosts, but no video of the year was named, and it composed a countdown of 20 pop-culture moments instead of videos.
+As of January 2016, Paramount has dropped music videos from the VH1 schedule (the first being BET two years earlier in December with 106 & Park).
+As of 2025, reruns of The Fresh Prince of Bel-Air now air in the show's former timeslot.